-Over the course of five years MSI has contributed to the reform of over 50 policies that increase access to safe family planning and abortion services across the countries where we work.
+Since 2016, MSI has contributed to the reform of over 78 policies that increase access to safe family planning and abortion services across the countries where we work.

 Through pioneering practices, informed by WHO global guidance, we strengthen health systems and support governments to roll out, scale up and implement policies thereby increasing sustainable access to services.

 We have always pioneered an ‘advocacy by doing’ approach.
 We do this in our own unique way - showing what works, pushing for change and ensuring reforms are then implemented – using our expertise so that women and girls are no longer denied the services they have a right to.